How truckers help keep all highway motorists safe

 One of our carrier partners, Schneider, compiled a list of the top winter tips for truck drivers.
 The list includes tips such as exercising caution on entrance and exit ramps and increasing your following distance to 7-14 seconds to allow full recognition of all moves surrounding motorists may make.

 Professional Drivers Train at DDA

-Safe driving is important year round, but it is highlighted during the holidays as more motorists venture out on the highways.
-Truck carriers are looking for drivers who can safely handle a commercial truck and those that have received professional training from a respected CDL training program like the one at Diesel Driving Academy.
+Safe driving is essential year-round, but highlighted during the holidays as more motorists venture out on the highways.
+Truck carriers are looking for drivers who can safely handle a commercial truck and those that have received professional training from a respected CDL training program.

 Diesel Driving Academy offers multiple CDL training programs that help job seekers start long-term careers as professional truck drivers.
 With Financial Aid available to those who qualify, along with our Job Placement program, we ensure every student is set up for success in their new profession.